Free: Healthy 5-Ingredient Meals EbookGet It Now

-- Chicken Broth – I use reduced sodium chicken broth.
+- Chicken Broth – I use reduced-sodium store-bought or my homemade chicken broth.
 You could also use chicken bone broth as well.

 - Garlic – Fresh garlic adds the best flavor, but you could use jarred minced garlic for convenience.
 If you don’t have any of either, you can substitute 1/2 teaspoon of garlic powder.